-Audubon County Community Foundation’s Fall Grant Program Now Open
+Audubon County Community Foundation’s Fall Grant Program now open

-The Audubon County Community Foundation is pleased to announce that applications are now being accepted from organizations providing charitable services in Audubon County.
+The Audubon County Community Foundation announces that applications are now being accepted from organizations providing charitable services in Audubon County.
 As part of this fall grant cycle, $45,420 is available to support Audubon County nonprofit organizations and community projects.
-The deadline to apply for funds through the online application process is September 1.
+The deadline to apply for funds through the online application process is Sept.
+1.

 Of the total allocated funds, $2,375 is restricted to the Exira area, $5,060 is designated for the community of Audubon, and $37,985 is available to support projects throughout the county.